vrugtehagel/yozo.ooo/src/docs/components/meta/property/index.md

 If the property in question is a function, and if it is readonly, then potentially [`<meta method>`](/docs/components/meta/method/) might be a better fit.

-The generated property getter exposed on the custom element never returns a live variable.
+The generated property getter exposed on the custom element never returns a live variable, nor does usage contribute to monitored contexts such as [`effect()`](/docs/effect/).
 This is by design; even though Yozo is (by definition) loaded in contexts where a Yozo component is defined, the outside environment should not assume other authors are using it.
 This allows components to be more drop-in, as well as being easier to understand.

 It is advised to keep settable properties simple in terms of data type.
 For optimal ease-of-use, properties should be a primitive value, such as a number, string, or boolean.
 If the value is an object, then the live variable for the property does not trigger change events for nested changes, because the properties never return a live variable.